How to Install Paperless-ngx on a VPS

 With Paperless-ngx you can:

-Paperless-ngx is equipped with OCR (Optical Character Recognition) technology, which enables scanned documents to be converted into searchable PDFs.
-The software also supports the automatic classification of documents and the automatic recognition of metadata.
+Paperless-ngx comes with OCR (Optical Character Recognition) technology that converts scanned documents into searchable PDFs.
+The software also supports automatic document classification and automatic metadata recognition.

 When running on a server, Paperless-ngx can be accessed from any device as long as a browser is available.

-Installing on a VPS is particularly convenient for several reasons.
+Installing on a VPS is particularly practical for several reasons.

 A VPS allows you to access your documents from anywhere with an internet connection.
-This means you are not restricted to the local network.
+You are not limited to your local network and can work from anywhere.

-VPS providers usually offer highly secure data centers, which protects you from data loss due to physical damage such as fire or theft.
+VPS providers typically offer highly secure data centers, protecting you from data loss due to physical damage such as fire or theft.

 Scalability

-With a VPS, you can adjust the server resources as your requirements grow - this means more storage space or computing power when needed.
+With a VPS, you can adjust server resources as your requirements grow — meaning more storage or computing power whenever you need it.

-A VPS offers a professional hosting environment with dedicated IP addresses and a fast internet connection.
+A VPS provides a professional hosting environment with dedicated IP addresses and a fast internet connection.

-These aspects make the use of a VPS for Paperless an attractive option for companies and individuals looking for an efficient and secure solution for their document management.
+These aspects make using a VPS for Paperless-ngx an attractive option for businesses and individuals looking for an efficient and secure document management solution.

-However, we do not limit ourselves to Paperless, but integrate additional software to optimize the process.
-A central tool here is Docker, which makes the installation and configuration of Paperless much easier.
-I also use Caddy as a reverse proxy to make the application more easily and securely available.
-We use Wireguard to ensure a secure connection to our VPS.
+We are not limited to Paperless-ngx alone — we integrate additional software to optimize the process.
+A key tool here is Docker, which simplifies and standardizes the installation and configuration of Paperless-ngx.
+I also use Caddy as a reverse proxy to make the application easily and securely available via HTTPS.
+With WireGuard, we establish a protected VPN connection to our VPS.

-After following this guide, you should be able to set up a paperless office.
+After following this guide, you should be able to set up a fully functional paperless office.

-• Domain with the option to create subdomains: To access Paperless-ngx.
+• A domain with the option to create subdomains: For accessing Paperless-ngx and other services.

-Let me take you through the individual steps to implement your digital document management.
+Now let’s walk through the individual steps to set up your digital document management.

-First of all, we need a server.
+First, we need a server.
 I recommend renting a VPS from a provider of your choice.
 I personally use Netcup.
-This is a quick and easy way to rent a VPS.
+They offer a simple and quick way to rent a VPS.

-The costs currently start at €3.25 per month.
-Root servers (from €9.81 per month) offer significantly better performance due to the dedicated CPU cores, but you don’t need this if you only use the server for Paperless-ngx.
+Costs currently start at around €3.25 per month.
+Root servers (from around €9.81 per month) offer significantly better performance thanks to dedicated CPU cores, but you don’t necessarily need this if you primarily use the server for Paperless-ngx.

-If you have rented a VPS, you can find the IP address in the CCP.
-Otherwise, it should also be in the email.
+Once you have rented a VPS, you can find the IP address in the CCP (Customer Control Panel).
+It should also be included in the confirmation email.

 Netcup Control Panel

 Next, we need a domain.
 Here, too, you should use a provider of your choice.
-The domain and server do not have to be with the same provider.
+The domain and server do not need to be with the same provider.
 However, I also use Netcup for this.
-At this point, you have two options:
+At this point you have two options:

-The additional domain has the advantage that it is cheaper (currently €5.04 per year for a .de domain).
-However, the web hosting packages (from €2.17 per month) offer you additional functions, such as email inboxes and web space.
+The additional domain has the advantage of being cheaper (currently around €5.04 per year for a .de domain).
+However, the web hosting packages (from around €2.17 per month) offer additional features such as email inboxes and web space.

 Netcup DNS

-If you have the web hosting package, first delete the entries for ”@” and ”*” in both the A records and the AAAA records.
-The rest must remain as it is so that the email inboxes and the web space work.
+Note for Netcup web hosting users: If you have a web hosting package with Netcup, first delete the existing entries for ”@” and ”*” (both A records and AAAA records, if present).
+The remaining entries (e.g. MX records responsible for email) must stay in place so that email inboxes and web space continue to work.
+Steps may vary with other providers.

-Now you have to wait until the DNS changes have been propagated everywhere.
-This can take up to 24 hours.
-You can test it in the terminal with ping your-domain.com.
-If the IP address of your server comes back, the domain is ready.
+Now you need to wait until the DNS changes propagate worldwide.
+This can take anywhere from a few minutes to 24 hours.
+You can test it in the terminal with ping your-domain.com (replace your-domain.com with your actual domain).
+When the IP address of your server is returned, the domain is ready.

 Reinstall Netcup Server

-Once the connection is established, you can open your user’s home folder in Explorer and edit your files there.
-You can also use the terminal to execute commands:
+Once the connection is established, you can open your user’s home folder in VSCode’s Explorer and edit files there.
+You can also use the integrated terminal to run commands on the server:

 sudo apt-get install ca-certificates curl